 As you know, coming back from breaks, whether long or short or even the weekend, can be a difficult transition for many students.
 They can forget the expectations.
 They need constant reminders throughout the year.
 Make a point to schedule in going over your behavior expectations either right before you begin an activity (“We remain in our seats with a zero voice for the first five minutes of writing workshop”) or as a whole concept with your behavior matrix (“Who can tell me how to be respectful during in-between times?”–show how to find the answer on the matrix).

 You probably already know that consistency is key.
 It’s one thing to say it, it’s another to actually do it.
 If you expect your students to be absolutely silent during math centers, then you can’t be okay with one student whispering to another and get upset when someone else starts talking.
 Your students push boundaries, right?
 If you expect them to be silent, then you have to show them it’s the expectation.
 Every time.
 Not just when you have a headache (guilty!).
 And because blurting out and telling me a “bellybutton statement” (as in, toddlers point out they have a bellybutton when you ask them their favorite color) when I ask what the main idea in the story was is one of my biggest teacher pet peeves, I made this reference tool (like I was just saying, you have to be consistent with making them raise their hand with the symbols though!).
-Grab it FREE below.
+Grab it FREE by signing up for my newsletter below:

 Another system I LOVE to use for keeping “small behaviors” (think blurting, getting up when you’re not supposed to be out of your seat, talking during independent work time, etc.) is Think Time.
 This is another component of PBIS.
 Usually, it’s done throughout your building or if need be, with a teaching partner nearby.
 Have you heard of it?
 I’ll give you a little run-down in case you don’t already know.